hanzhang-geog/hanzhang-geog.github.io/_pages/publications.md

 📄 [📥 Download PDF]( /files/农村居民点多尺度空间特征分析与评价_谢嘉丽.pdf )

 **Abstract:**
 This study proposes a three-scale (region, block, plot) and three-dimensional (scale, agglomeration, spatial form) framework to analyze the spatial distribution of rural residential areas in Changxing County.
-A U-net neural network model is employed to extract settlement boundaries from UAV imagery.
+A U-net neural network model is employed to extract boundaries of settlement from UAV imagery.
 The results indicate:
 - At the regional scale: land use is intensive and close to policy minimums;
 - At the block scale: significant “hotspot” clustering characteristics are observed;
 - At the plot scale: settlements are mainly strip-like, scattered, and block-shaped with regular forms.
 This multi-scale approach offers scientific support for urbanization and rural planning in plain areas.

-**Keywords:** rural settlements, spatial analysis, U-net, deep learning, multi-scale evaluation
+**Keywords:** rural areas; residential area; spatial characteristic; multi-scale analysis; multi-dimension analysis

 ---